 Summit Day

-This dynamic case study session explores the convergence of private capital and Africa’s digital creative economy, with a sharp lens on digital content and streaming, music, and gaming.
+This dynamic case study session explores the convergence of private capital and Africa’s digital creative economy, with a sharp lens on digital content and streaming, and music.
 As digital transformation reshapes how African stories are told and sold, platforms and investors are redefining scale, monetisation, and cultural relevance.

 Key case insights: